Live music in an intimate setting

 Signature gin tonics and crafted cocktails

-The spirits menu leans hard into gin tonics — premium gins matched with thoughtfully chosen tonics, garnished according to what works rather than what looks impressive.
-The bar has different aromatic combinations depending on the gin, and the bartenders take time to talk through the options.
-Beyond gin: classic and creative cocktails, craft beers, and a selection of local wines.
+The spirits menu leans hard into gin tonics: premium gins matched with thoughtfully chosen tonics, garnished according to what works rather than what looks impressive.
+The bar stocks Hendrick's, Tanqueray Ten and several Spanish craft gins, each paired with a different tonic and botanicals.
+Beyond gin: classic and creative cocktails, craft beers from local and Spanish microbreweries, and a short wine list anchored in Andalusian appellations.
+The house vermouth is worth trying before the music starts.
 Nobody rushes you.

 Elegant pub-lounge atmosphere

-The interior sits between pub and lounge — warm enough to be comfortable, designed enough to feel considered.
+The interior sits between pub and lounge: warm enough to be comfortable, designed enough to feel considered.
 Acoustics are built around live performance, so even when the place is full, the music cuts through cleanly.
 The crowd is a regular mix of Córdoban locals and travelers who looked past the tourist bars.
 Conversations run long here.
-The convivial atmosphere holds all evening.